 - the death of either ex-spouse; and/or

 Although this is the default under Arizona law, spouses may mutually agree to more or even fewer termination factors in mediation.
-Sometimes, the creative terms developed in mediation regarding the termination of support can make the difference between stalemate and full agreement.
-For example, a payor may agree to a longer duration than the payor believes is most fair, in exchange for an added termination agreement that upon the recipient earning an income of $60,000 per year or more, spousal maintenance is terminated.
+Sometimes, the creative terms developed in mediation regarding termination of support can make the difference between stalemate and full agreement.
+For example, a payor may agree to a longer duration than the payor believes is most fair, in exchange for an added termination factor that upon the recipient earning income of $60,000 or more per year, spousal maintenance is terminated.

 Paying Spousal Maintenance